matomo-org/referrer-spam-list/README.md

-Reusable list of referer spammers
+Reusable list of referrer spammers

 TODO: introduction to explain why and promote Piwik